jrmykolyn/configurable-currency-converter-cli/README.md

 - Identify the exercise's major sub-problems (eg. capturing user input, validating the user input, passing information from the command line interface to the converter logic).
 - Ensure that you can solve each sub-problem _in isolation_.
 - Bring your sub-problem solutions together to 'build up' the program functionality.
+- Make sure to test and commit your work often.

 ## Success Criteria